Formerly known as Worldwide Church of God

 It’s evident that they aren’t clear on many of their doctrinal beliefs (which one only discovers by carefully reading through their many online articles), but when someone takes the time to inquire into exactly what they do believe on this or that, they only offer more spin and confusion.
 They are saying whatever appeals to the greatest number of people.

 One thing is clear, confusion is a part of mind control, and all of this ambivalence and changing, and overload of material, creates confusion and a “zoning out” in members’ minds.

 Few members would ever admit they were victimized on purpose unless they researched the history of the organization.
 Those that have come to realize this fact have exited.
 More changes and confusion continue as time goes on.
 In November 2004 the WCG moved their headquarters from Pasadena to Glendora, California13 (see UPDATE in Footnote #13) and in January 2006 they were considering changing their name to Grace International Communion.14 Joseph Tkach (who has now dropped the Jr.) said their present name was “poisoned.”15 Finally in April 2009, they settled on the name Grace Communion International in the U.S.

 In February 2005 they changed the name of their member newspaper in the United States from Worldwide News to WCG Today.
 In May 2006 it was changed to Together.
 A few years later Together was no longer available.
 Then from 2005 to 2015 they had Christian Odyssey.
 Today it is Equipper (a monthly e-magazine).

-Those who left a few years later, and who tried to help the WCG leadership and ministers to recognize that they were continuing to teach error, even pointing out to them scriptures which refuted what they were teaching, only experienced the WCG minister telling them they were “attacking God’s church”15 and/or “going against what Mr. Tkach is saying.”
+Those who left a few years later, and who tried to help the WCG leadership and ministers to recognize that they were continuing to teach error, even pointing out to them scriptures which refuted what they were teaching, only experienced the WCG minister telling them they were “attacking God’s church”16 and/or “going against what Mr. Tkach is saying.”
 See October 20, 2006 letter to ESN: I Tried to Speak Out About the WCG Duplicity and Paternalism.